 - All members will receive a navigational pacing and timings chart

-- All members will receive a map of the route from each walk they attend
+- All members will have access to a map of the route from each walk they attend

 Regular walks and exercise free the mind and the spirit.
 Problems unwind and find solutions – endorphins release happiness, which makes you feel good.
 It’s easy to have great well-being, walks in a safe environment – meet new friends and gain confidence.